Sinar/4cat/README.md

 8. In browser header, add a new tab and open your social media website.
 Here we use TikTok (https://www.tiktok.com/), which is possible to crawl data without any login.

-9. In another tab, click the new "Z" button in your browser.
-This will open the Zeeschuimer plugin.
+9. In another tab, click the new "Z" button in your browser toolbar.
+This will open the Zeeschuimer extension.
+If you do not see the "Z" button click on the Puzzle button on the toolbar and click on the extension.
 <img width="202" height="55" alt="image" src="https://github.com/user-attachments/assets/eebe1383-51c9-43a5-80ff-caf3f6ba66e2" />

-10. Turn on Active for TikTok (posts) and input the 4CAT server URL here i.e. https://try4cat.sinarproject.org/ (make sure you have logged in here)
+10. Turn on Active for TikTok (posts) and paste the 4CAT server URL under "Connect to 4CAT - 4CAT server URL:" https://try4cat.sinarproject.org/ (make sure you are still logged in on the Try4CAT website)

 <img width="819" height="964" alt="image" src="https://github.com/user-attachments/assets/747625b0-6338-43b8-99ef-d9f1f6a4f488" />

-11. Now that the plugin is enabled, it will start crawling data.
+11. Now that the extension is enabled, it will start crawling data.
 Go back to the tab with TikTok and start scrolling down.
-As you scroll the plugin will collect data.
+As you scroll the extension will collect data.

 12. After a few posts, notice that the "Items" in the Zeeschuimer tab had increased from 0, showing that there is data.
 Under Actions, click "to 4CAT" to upload the data to 4CAT.
 <img width="819" height="964" alt="image" src="https://github.com/user-attachments/assets/aa0ed1f4-8e8e-49f2-bcbd-21598854b107" />